aarya-bhatia/irc/README.md

 - User can register with NICK and USER commands
 - NICK can be used to update nick at any time
-- Server keeps track of all the nicks that have been used by users
+- Server keeps track of all the nicks that have been used by username_to_user_map
 - User may skip NICK to reuse previous NICK if there is one
 - USER can only be used once at the start to set username and realname.
 - username is private to the user, it is the main identification source